 Today, the main ways these bottles are sold and traded in the US is on the private market.
 These person-to-person sales are often secret, or in exclusive online trading groups that shy away from public attention due to their "grey market" status.
 (While buying/selling collectible wine throughout much of the US is completely legal, doing the same thing with vintage bourbon is technically illegal in most areas).
 There are also public auctioneers dealing in collectible bourbon in Chicago, Boston, and New York, where the highest prices are usually achieved.
 Keep in mind that the house takes a large percentage of the final price, and that auctions are contests to see which person will pay the very most for something.
 In other words, auction pricing is different from what experienced collectors will look to pay.

 When valuing a bottle, consider the following:

 Prior to Prohibition, Old Fitzgerald was also a premium brand.
-Such finds are very rare.
+Such finds are extremely rare.
 Value is difficult to gauge since they're seen so infrequently, and also because pre-Prohibition Old Fitzgerald was not produced by the Stitzel-Weller distillery.
 (It's the S-W association that adds so much desirability to bottlings from after Prohibition).
 Of course, very few people today have tried "Old Judge" Old Fitzgerald -- Old Judge was the main distillery supplying the brand before Prohibition -- so it's not fair to say whether it was better or worse.
 Such things are a matter of personal taste anway.

 This page is just what we know!
 It is not complete, nor perfect, and we value any input you may have.
+Last updated summer 2021.